Gnome (Dungeons & Dragons): Religion

 Garl Glittergold was created by James M. Ward and first appeared in the Nonhuman Deities chapter of the original Deities and Demigods (1980) as the god of gnomes.
 Roger E. Moore detailed several additional gnomish gods in his article The Gods of the Gnomes in Dragon #61 (May 1982), including: Baervan Wildwanderer, god of adventure and thieves; Urdlen ("The Crawler Below"), god of evil; Segojan Earthcaller, god of earth and nature; and Flandal Steelskin, god of metalworking.
 These four newer gods then appeared in the original Unearthed Arcana (1985).

 All five of these deities were detailed for Advanced Dungeons & Dragons second edition in the book Monster Mythology (1992) by Carl Sargent, including details about their priesthoods.
 This book also introduced additional gods including: Baravar Cloakshadow, god of illusions, protection, and deception; Gaerdal Ironhand, god of protection, vigilance, and combat; and Nebelun (The Meddler), god of inventions and good luck.
 All of these gods also received a very detailed description for their roles in the Forgotten Realms in Demihuman Deities (1998).

+Reception

+Gus Wezerek, for FiveThirtyEight, reported that of the 5th Edition "class and race combinations per 100,000 characters that players created on D&D Beyond from" August 15 to September 15, 2017, gnomes were the tenth most created at 4,634 total.
+The three most popular class combinations with the gnome were Wizard (1,360), Rogue (600), and Bard (400).
+Wezerek noted "some of the common character choices can be explained by the game's structure of racial bonuses".